awsugmelb/website/content/pages/attend-meetups.md

 - **Ask polite questions that contribute to the discussion.**
 - **Nobody knows all the answers!** Speakers often know a lot about their subject, but nobody knows all the answers to every question.
 Please remember that "I don't know" is an acceptable answer.
 - **Don't try to catch presenters out.** Maybe you know more about the presented subject than the speaker, but don't try to catch them out by asking some super tricky or obscure question.
 It's not polite.
-- **Don't have a conversation.** If you feel your question might lead to several follow up questions, please speak to the presenter during the break or after the event and have a conversation with them directly.
+- **Don't have a conversation.** If you feel your question might lead to several follow up questions, please speak to the presenter after the event and have a conversation with them directly.

 ## Introductory Presentation